caelanhadley/sophie-gpt/README.md

 3. Create OpenAI and Microsoft Azure accounts
    - OpenAI account should be straight forward.
    - The Azure account is more complicated, after creating an account you will needs to create a speech resource.
-   - After creating a speech resource go to you overview to access your API key and region.<br>
+   - After creating a speech resource go to your overview to access your API key and region.<br>
 4. After you have created your accounts you need to put your API keys into these three files:<br>
     ```key_azure``` your Microsoft Azure API key.<br>
     ```key_region``` the region your azure service is located. (example: "eastus")<br>